noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

       - creating a hierarchy of type and elements
   - develop a 60-30-10 % rule
     - comes from interior design when assigning colors to things
-      - a color pallete should have no momre than 5 colors cuz some muthafucka from invionapp wrote a blog post
+      - a color pallete should have no momre than 5 colors
     - 60% to your dominant hue
     - 30% to secondary color
     - 10% for accent color